ulasahin/FileUploadSystem/README.md

 # FileUploadSystem

-Dosya yükleme ve yönetimi için Spring Boot ve Angular uygulaması.
+A Spring Boot and Angular application for file uploading and management.

-## Proje Hakkında
+## About the Project

-FileUploadSystem, dosya yüklemek, yönetmek ve geri almak için basit ve verimli bir yol sağlayan bir web uygulamasıdır.
-Spring Boot kullanılmıştır.
+FileUploadSystem is a web application designed to provide a simple and efficient way to upload, manage, and retrieve files.
+It uses Spring Boot.

-## Özellikler
+## Features

-- Kullanıcı kimlik doğrulama ve yetkilendirme
+- User authentication and authorization
-- Dosya yükleme ve indirme
+- File upload and download
-- Dosya meta verisi yönetimi
+- File metadata management

-## Yapımında Kullanılan Teknolojiler
+## Built With

 - Java 21
-- Spring Boot Framework (Spring Security, Spring Boot Web, Spring Boot Data JPA vb.)
+- Spring Boot Framework (Spring Security, Spring Boot Web, Spring Boot Data JPA, etc.)
 - Mapstruct
 - Swagger
 - Lombok
 - JWT
 - PostgreSQL